Wisconsin Veterans: You are welcome here

 Did you know?

-Under the Wisconsin GI Bill, qualifying veterans and their eligible spouses and children can qualify for remission of up to 128 credits (or 8 semesters, which ever is longer) of program fees/tuition and material fees for courses leading to an associate degree, liberal arts transfer degree or vocational diploma.
+Under the Wisconsin GI Bill, qualifying veterans and their eligible spouses and children can qualify for remission of up to 128 credits (or 8 semesters, which ever is longer).
+This includes program fees/tuition and material fees for courses leading to an associate degree, liberal arts transfer degree or vocational diploma.

-To qualify, you must have been a Wisconsin resident when you began your military service or have been a Wisconsin resident for at least five consecutive years immediately preceding the semester in which you seek to use your Wisconsin GI Bill benefits.
+To qualify, you must have been a Wisconsin resident when you began your military service.
+Otherwise you must have lived in Wisconsin for at least five years just before the semester you plan to use your Wisconsin GI Bill benefits.
 Spouses and children of eligible spouses must be residents for tuition purposes and be the surviving spouse or child of an eligible Wisconsin veteran.

 Not sure where to start?